Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-In dijet events, the opening angle is closely tied to the $p_T$ imbalance.
-This allows extraction of $\kt$ results by correlating detector level $\dzeta$ and parton level $\kt$, notably independent of intrinsic $k_T$ characterization as verified by a dedicated simulation.
-To do the conversion, we first correct the jet $p_T$ back to its parton level, based on machine learning using the embedded simulation sample.
+Returning now to the $\dzeta$ results of Fig.~\ref{dZeta_kT} a), we discuss the extraction of the associated average Sivers $\kt$.
+Formally, the difference of the individual $\zeta$ distribution-weighted averages of ${k_T}$ associated with the two spin orientations is given by $\langle k_T\rangle^+ - \langle k_T\rangle^- = (\int{k_T d\sigma^+} -\int{k_T d\sigma^-}) / \int{d\sigma}$.
+This difference is effectively the average Sivers $\langle k_T\rangle^{Sivers}$ that drives our measured $\dzeta$ asymmetry.
+We calibrate it using the dijet opening angle shift resulting from a parton level, transverse ``kick'' by correlating detector level $\dzeta$ and parton level $\kt$ (notably independent of the intrinsic $k_T$ characterization as verified by a dedicated simulation).
+To do the conversion, we first correct the jet $p_T$ back to its parton level based on machine learning using the embedded simulation sample.
 We adopt the same algorithm, variables and training configuration as in a previous analysis~\cite{2009ALL}, but now targeted toward parton $p_T$ instead of particle jet $p_T$.
 The weights from the training are applied to the jets in the real data to determine the actual $p_T$ distribution.
 Next, the $\dzeta$-$\kt$ correlation is constructed using kinematics alone.
-We independently add two opposite constant $\kt$ vectors, ($\kt$, 0, 0) and (-$\kt$, 0, 0), to the corrected events to mimic dijet tilts in nominal "spin-up" and "spin-down" states, respectively.
+We independently add two opposite constant $k_T$ vectors, ($k_T$, 0, 0) and (-$k_T$, 0, 0), to the corrected jet $p_T$ to mimic dijet tilts in nominal "spin-up" and "spin-down" states, respectively.
 A $\dzeta$ asymmetry at parton level is extracted following the above analysis procedure; the results are used at detector level with a systematic described further below.
-By assigning 5 different $\kt$ values in the range 1-20 $\mathrm{MeV/c}$ to the added vectors, an experimentally determined linear relation between $\dzeta$ and $\kt$ is observed individually for each $\etatot$ bin, which can be well fit with a slope: $\dzeta = slope \cdot \kt$.
+By assigning 5 different $k_T$ values in the range 1-20 $\mathrm{MeV/c}$ to the added vectors, an experimentally determined linear relation between $\dzeta$ and an effective $\kt$ is observed individually for each $\etatot$ bin, which can be well fit with a slope: $\dzeta = slope \cdot \kt$.
 Due to $p_T$ differences in $\etatot$ bins, the slope ranges from 9.26$^{\circ}\cdot c/\mathrm{GeV}$ in the mid-rapidity region to 9.97$^{\circ}\cdot c/\mathrm{GeV}$ in the more forward region.